BMathieux/TRANSECT/README.md

 TRANSECT constructs a baseline (e.g., drainage divide or river reach) and builds connected paths perpendicular to it using either geometric buffers or flow-routing along the topography.
 Each transect is stored in a structured object, with detailed fields for interpolated paths (`int`) and connected nodes (`conn`).
 The object supports flexible resampling, statistics computation, and visualization.

 The toolbox leverages **TopoToolbox** for DEM handling, flow routing, and coordinate transformations.

-## Structure

-- **TRANSECT functions**
-  - `TRANSECT.m` — class constructor to build transects along a baseline.
-  - `plot.m` — visualize baseline and transects.
-  - `resample.m` — resample TRANSECT object with another DEM resolution.
-  - `extractT.m` — accessor to extract arrays (x, y, z, d, indices) by transect index.
-  - `pairing.m` — pair transect nodes with either coordinates or a logical mask (e.g., floodplain or basin outline).

-- **Helpers**
-  - `SelectDivide.m` — Interactive function to select drainage divide segments from a `DIVIDEobj` (TopoToolbox).
-  - `shortpath.m` — Simplifies and reconnects unordered `(x,y)` coordinates into a valid shortest path.
-  - `ProgressBar.m` — optional utility for tracking iterations.
-  - `maskWidth.m` — Computes optimal transect half-width (`w`) from a logical mask (e.g., floodplain or basin outline) for use with `TRANSECT` and `pairing`.

 ## Installation